The Hunger (1983 film): Plot

-Sarah returns to Miriam's home to again inquire about John.
-Miriam, who feels alone after losing both John and Alice, initiates a sexual encounter with Sarah, during which Miriam bites her arm and some of Miriam's blood enters Sarah's body.
-Miriam attempts to initiate Sarah in the necessities of life as a vampire, but Sarah is repulsed by the thought of subsisting on human blood.
+Sarah returns to Miriam's home to inquire again about John.
+Miriam, who feels alone after losing both John and Alice, initiates a sexual encounter with Sarah, during which Miriam bites her arm, and some of Miriam's blood enters Sarah's body.

-Sarah returns home and goes out to dinner with Tom, who becomes argumentative when she rejects food and is not forthcoming about her three-and-a half-hour disappearance to the Blaylock residence.
-The next day at the lab, the team investigates Sarah's blood and reveal she has some kind of infection, in the form of a foreign and inhuman type of blood, that is taking over her own.
-Confused, Sarah returns to confront Miriam.
+Sarah returns home and goes out to dinner with her boyfriend Tom, who becomes argumentative when she rejects food and is evasive about her three-and-a-half-hour disappearance at the Blaylock residence.
+Later she feels sick and vomits.
+The next day, at the lab, the team investigates Sarah's blood and finds that she has an infection, in the form of a foreign and inhuman type of blood, that is taking over her own.
+Confused, Sarah returns to confront Miriam, who attempts to initiate Sarah into the necessities of life as a vampire, but Sarah is repulsed by the thought of subsisting on human blood.
 Still reeling from the effects of her vampiric transformation, Sarah allows Miriam to put her to bed in a guest room.

 Tom arrives at Miriam's home, looking for Sarah.
-Miriam shows him to the upstairs bedroom, where Sarah, starving and desperate, kills him.
-Miriam assures her that she will soon forget what she was.
+Miriam shows him to the upstairs bedroom, where Sarah, starving and desperate, kills and feeds upon him.
+Miriam assures her that she will soon forget her old life.
 As the two kiss, Sarah drives Miriam's ankh knife into her own throat and holds her mouth over Miriam's, forcing Miriam to ingest her blood.
 Miriam carries Sarah upstairs, intending to place her with her other boxed lovers.
-A rumbling occurs and the mummies of Miriam's previous lovers, including John, emerge from their coffins, driving her over the edge of the balcony.
-As she rapidly ages, the mummies become dust.
+A rumbling occurs, and the mummies of Miriam's previous lovers, including John, emerge from their coffins, driving her over the edge of the balcony.
+As Miriam begins to rapidly age, the mummies become dust.

 The police investigator returns to find a real estate agent showing the townhouse to prospective buyers.
 Sarah is now in London with two new companions, standing on the balcony of a flat in the Barbican Estate's Cromwell Tower, admiring the view as dusk falls.
-From a draped coffin in a storage room, Miriam continually cries Sarah's name.
+From a draped coffin in a storage room, Miriam continuously cries Sarah's name.